 Share information with the public

-One of the best uses of QR codes is to share information with the public.
+One of the best uses of QR codes for government is to share information with the public.
 Since it can include a lot of information and is relatively easy to disseminate, government offices are using them to make the process easier when people come and sort their documents.

 Transportation Security Administration (TSA) is one of the biggest government offices to use QR codes.
 They placed them on airport checkpoint signs to share more information about their screening processes.
 This way, people can come prepared and the process is done much faster.